 “It was very loud outside when we played in the garage,” said Kevin McIver, KGB bassist and Acoustical Solutions Architectural Sales Representative, “I might have called the cops too.”

-Making matters worse, the band didn’t have a demo, which prevented them from getting gigs, and, thus, occasionally getting out of the garage.
+Making matters worse, the band didn’t have a demo.
+This prevented them from getting gigs, and, thus, occasionally getting out of the garage.

-When Kevin finally decided it was time to apply his expertise in acoustical solutions to his own predicaments, he immediately developed a vision for a home recording studio/practice space that would allow for optimal recording while also stopping music from escaping, an idea the neighbors applauded.
+When Kevin finally decided it was time to apply his expertise in acoustical solutions to his own predicaments.
+He immediately developed a vision for a home recording studio/practice space.
+This would allow for optimal recording while also stopping music from escaping, an idea the neighbors applauded.

-Kevin gave his new space the royal treatment by installing, among other things, Barrel Sound Diffusers, AlphaSorb Acoustic Panels, and AlphaSorb Bass Traps to treat the sound and reverberation.
+Kevin gave his new space the royal treatment by installing, among other things, Barrel Sound Diffusers, AlphaSorb® Acoustic Panels, and AlphaSorb® Fabric Wrapped Corner Bass Trap to treat the sound and reverberation.

-To keep music from escaping the garage, Kevin’s biggest obstacle was the garage door, which allowed a very large percentage of sound to escape.
-His idea was to hang AudioSeal Combination Sound Blankets over the door.
+To keep music from escaping the garage, Kevin’s biggest obstacle was the garage door.
+The door allowed a very large percentage of sound to escape.
+His idea was to hang ABBC-13 AudioSeal® Combination Sound Blanket over the door.

 Combination sound blankets consist of a vinyl sound barrier septum encapsulated by vinyl-coated, recycled-fiberglass cloth absorbers.
 These blankets both absorb and block sound, which was perfect for Kevin’s studio.